Starting or improving an information security program

 A little structure goes a long way.
 Thinking about your business information, the impact of interruptions, and how to recover quickly gives you control and helps you focus on running your business.

-- Create, consolidate, and maintain a Program Description Document
+- Create, consolidate, and maintain a Program Description

-- Select your initial cyber security controls
+- Select your initial information security controls

 - Sustain and improve the program